 Finally, you will want to find your rising sign (or ascendant).
 This is the sign that was rising over the eastern horizon when you were born.
 The rising sign is particularly important in astrology and often represents the way that you appear to the outside world.

-Need more information on finding your sun, moon and rising sign?
-Pop your details below to receive my Basic Astrology Guide!
+Need more information on finding your sun, moon, and rising sign?
+Join my free LIVE Astrology Basics Training.

 Putting it together